michto01/apple-airport-parser/README.md

 ```

 ## Story time
 When dealing with some terminal wizardery I needed to find out all wireless networks in the vacinity.
-The Apple has tool for probing the wireless network "hidden" in `/System/Library/PrivateFrameworks/Apple80211.framework/Resources/airport`.
+The Apple have a tool for probing the wireless networks "hidden" in private framework: `/System/Library/PrivateFrameworks/Apple80211.framework/Resources/airport`.
 The tool outputs scan data (using `airport -s`) such as:

 ```bash
                             SSID BSSID             RSSI CHANNEL HT CC SECURITY (auth/unicast/group)